thofisch/doc-api/docs/representations.md

 - **DO** keep collections homogeneous by include only the homogeneous aspects of its member resources.
 - **CONSIDER** adding an indicator of the size of the collection, either embedded in the collection representation or using a custom HTTP header, like `X-Total-Count`.
 - **CONSIDER** using the HTTP `Link` header to supply pagination links.

+{++

+### MUST: Not Use Link Headers with JSON entities

+We don't allow the use of the Link Header defined by RFC 5988 in conjunction with JSON media types.
+We prefer links directly embedded in JSON payloads to the uncommon link header syntax.

+++}

 !!! warning
     Although the size of the collection is useful for building user interfaces, avoid computing the exact size of the collection.
 It may be expensive to compute, volatile, or even confidential.
 Providing a hint is usually good enough.